Google Maps: My Maps

 My Maps is a feature in Google Maps launched in April 2007 that enables users to create custom maps for personal use or sharing.
 Users can add points, lines, shapes, notes and images on top of Google Maps using a WYSIWYG editor.
 An Android app for My Maps, initially released in March 2013 under the name Google Maps Engine Lite, was available until its removal from the Play Store in October 2021.

 Google Local Guides

-Google Local Guides is a volunteer program launched by Google Maps to enable its users to contribute to Google Maps when registered.
-Sometimes, it provides them additional perks and benefits for the work.
+Google Local Guides is a volunteer program launched by Google Maps to enable users to contribute to Google Maps when registered.
+It sometimes provides them additional perks and benefits for their collaboration.
 Users can achieve Level 1 to 10, and be awarded with badges.
 The program is partially a successor to Google Map Maker as features from the former program became integrated into the website and app.

-The program consists of adding reviews, photos, basic information, and videos; and correcting information such as wheelchair accessibility.Adding reviews, photos, videos, new places, new roads or providing useful information gives points to the users.
+The program consists of adding reviews, photos, basic information, and videos; and correcting information such as wheelchair accessibility.
+Adding reviews, photos, videos, new places, new roads or providing useful information gives points to the users.
 The level of users is upgraded when they get a certain amount of points.
 Starting with Level 4, a star is shown near the avatar of the user.